Dr. Amy Leach, Lab Director

 Meg Booth, Research Assistant

-Victoria is in her 4th year of studies at UOIT, double majoring in Forensic Psychology with a minor in Criminology and Justice.
+Aspyn is a 4th year student at UOIT, double majoring in Forensic Psychology with a minor in Criminology and Justice.
 She works as a Research Assistant and helps to run various studies within the lab.
-After graduating, she plans to pursue a degree in Law from the University of Saskatchewan.
+After graduating, she plans to pursue a master degree in Forensic Psychology.